-To help with the stocktake analysis the examples considered were categorised into: Water quantity (n=1); water quality (n=6); integrated (n=15, two of which were integrated with a water quantity focus); and conceptual (n=12).
-Regarding the four case studies, they covered a breadth of model types and purposes, specifically: Mana Tāhuna - conceptual with a Mana Whakahaere focus and equal use of both science and mātauranga; Ngāti Rangiwewehi - integrated with water quantity, use of both science and mātauranga, for consenting purpose; Kaipara Uri - water quality with science and accounting focus; and Mohaka me Waihua - water quality with science focus.
+To help with the stocktake analysis the examples considered were categorised into: Water quantity (n=1); water quality (n=6); integrated (n=15, two of which were integrated with a water quantity focus); and conceptual (n=11).
+Regarding the three case studies, they covered a breadth of model types and purposes, specifically: Ngāti Rangiwewehi - integrated with water quantity, use of both science and mātauranga, for consenting purpose; Kaipara Uri - water quality with science and accounting focus; and Mohaka me Waihua - water quality with science focus.

 The different purposes influence the different model types used, which in turn aligned with different extents that science and/or mātauranga were used.
-Mana Tāhuna wanted to increase their understanding and confidence as Kaitiaki, and their leadership potential, so they used both cultural and science-based models to support their learning.
 The Mohaka me Waihua project team who are competent scientists and Kaitiaki, identified an information gap related to water quality data for the whole catchment, so their intention was to close that gap through modelling.
 Ngāti Rangiwewehi needed a model for municipal water consenting purposes and were comfortable using both science and mātauranga, as long as that use occurred within their own framing and under their mana.

 Mātauranga-a-Rangiwewehi must always be privileged in their context.
 Lastly, in Kaipara, the Tātaki Wai model is under development to assist the outcome of restoring the mauri of Kaipara Moana.

 Despite the strong orientation towards science and accounting the Uri seem comfortable because the model is anticipated to be an effective means to the end result they seek.
 The implementation of Tātaki Wai will be supplemented and informed by the cultural, conceptual model Kōrero Tuku Iho, implemented by Kaipara Uri.